abhi7991/Spacy_NLP/README.md

 # Spacy_NLP
 Using Spacys  Entity Ruler to tag words.

+A simple understanding of NLP using spacy.

-This code uses spacys entity ruler to tag words from media clippings/published reports.
+This code uses spacys entity ruler in python to tag words from media clippings/published reports.
-I am trying to find all "NEW BUSINESS ACQUISITIONS"/"DEALS" over the last 4 years
+I am trying to find all "NEW BUSINESS ACQUISITIONS"/"DEALS" over the last 4 years.

 Some of the pre-requisites is
 1. Installing spacy